top of page

 Yoly.jpg

-In September 2023, many of the 15 women trainees, are now working as hairdressers from their homes, cutting hair or going to people's homes and providing this service.
+Some of the trainees are now working as hairdressers from their homes, cutting hair or going to people's homes and providing this service for a small fee.
+But it gives them a job working from home so they can be with their children.

 bottom of page